rubenperegrina/hashnode-rubenperegrina/clu2oshgu000309l98tmo05xm.md

 There's not much information at the moment, that's the official news, but I want to speculate a bit...

-I think that this is going to be a huge improvement for Angular, in terms of marketing and performance, Angular it's from Google but we don't know in which products they used, Angular has the potential to be used in many sites and many companies can adopt it but Google has not done the marketing for it.
+I think that this is going to be a huge improvement for Angular, in terms of marketing and performance, Angular it's from Google but we don't know in which products they used, Angular has the potential to be used in many sites and many companies can adopt it, but Google has not done the marketing for it.

 Now if Google starts this merge and starts to use Angular in more sites, Angular it's going to have a big impact and it's going to be more popular.